sapana-roehampton/OS-Coursework/week5.md

 # 2. AppArmor – Access Control Enforcement

-AppArmor was verified to ensure mandatory access control (MAC) is enforced on the server.
-This protects key applications by restricting their access beyond standard Linux permissions.
+AppArmor is enabled on the server and has been checked to confirm it’s working correctly.
+It helps protect important applications by limiting what they’re allowed to access on the system, beyond normal Linux permissions.
+This reduces the impact of any potential adjustments and helps to keep the server protected.

-###  **Evidence – AppArmor Status**
+**Evidence – AppArmor Status**

 ![AppArmor Status](images/week5-apparmor-status.png)
 <img width="1286" height="807" alt="week5-apparmor-status" src="https://github.com/user-attachments/assets/86f15c82-a730-4aa0-ac84-acc70a9a517d" />

-The screenshot confirms:
+The screenshot confirms that:
 - AppArmor is **active**
 - Profiles are in **enforce** mode
-This means AppArmor is correctly protecting system processes.
+This ensures that the system processes is perfectly being protected by AppArmor.

 ---

 # 3. Automatic Security Updates

-The unattended-upgrades service was configured to automatically install security updates.
+The unattended-upgrades service was set up to automatically install security updates.
-This ensures the server remains protected without requiring manual administrator action.
+This ensures that the server remains protected without requiring manual administrator action.

 ### Commands Used:
 ```